-How to Plan an Olympic National Park Elopement
+How to Elope in Olympic National Park Elopement - Washington Elopement Photographer

-The Olympic Peninsula is unreal.
+Olympic National Park is unreal.
 There’s so many options for different scenery within such a small area.
-Most places only have one or two, while the Peninsula offers any kind of landmark you could want.
+Most places only have one or two, while the Olympic Peninsula offers any kind of landmark you could want.
 Somehow, these things packed in a small enough area that you can see all of them on your elopement day.